LinCompbio/SCORCH2/README.md

 SC2 feature is majorly combined with three parts, BINANA, ECIF, and Rdkit descriptors, to extract features for rescoring.
 Run the script below:
 <pre>
-python feature_extraction_ligand_entropy.py --des_path /path/to/results --protein_base_path /path/to/proteins --molecule_path /path/to/molecules
+python scorch2_feature_extraction.py --output-dir /path/to/results --protein-dir /path/to/proteins --ligand-dir /path/to/molecules
 </pre>

 PS: The speed for running will depend on the size of the receptor, crop redundant parts will significantly increase the efficiency.